Selank (10mg)

 Selank Peptide

 Selank is a short, synthetic heptapeptide composed of seven amino acids.
-Selank was developed with the intention of mimicking the naturally occurring peptide, Tuftsin,(5) a natural tetrapeptide involved in some biological functions that regulate the immune system.
-After the discovery and initial isolation of Tuftsin, researchers suggested that the peptide may be involved in several functions of phagocytic cells, including phagocytosis, motility, and immunological cell functions.(2) Since then, several synthetic analogs of Tuftsin have been synthesized in the laboratory by two methods, namely conventional and polymeric reagent methods.(4)
+Selank was developed to mimic the naturally occurring peptide Tuftsin,(5) a short fragment from the immunoglobulin G (IgG), a natural tetrapeptide involved in certain biological functions that regulate the immune system.
+After the discovery and initial isolation of Tuftsin, researchers suggested that the peptide might be involved in the functions of phagocytic cells, including phagocytosis, motility, and immunological cell functions.(2) Since then, various synthetic analogs of Tuftsin have been synthesized in laboratories by conventional and polymeric reagent methods.(4)

 Overview

-Further studies were conducted to understand the potential of Selank peptide on genome expression and thereby its involvement in the inflammatory process.
-These studies(8) were carried out on male rats weighing 250 grams.
-These rats were separated into three groups – one was presented with control, another with Selank just once, and the last group was given Selank for five days.
+Studies have been conducted to understand the potential of Selank peptide on genome expression and its involvement in the inflammatory process.
+These studies(8) were conducted on male murine models weighing 250 grams.
+These murine models were separated into three groups – a control group, an experimental group with a single exposure to Selank, and an experimental group under routine exposure to Selank.
 After the study, the RNA was isolated from the rat spleen and hippocampus and studied via PCR method.
-Based on the results, it was suggested by the researchers that Selank might have potential in impacting gene expression, more strongly on the spleen and the hippocampus.
-One of the gene expressions reported during the study was the change in CX3CR1, which is involved in the inflammatory process.
-This suggested that Selank has the potential to regulate the inflammatory process through the mechanism of gene expression, mainly the CX3CR1 alteration.
+Based on the results, it was suggested by the researchers that Selank might have the potential to impact gene expression, exhibited more definitively in the spleen and the hippocampus.
+One of the gene expressions reported during the study was the change in CX3CR1, which was involved in the inflammatory process.
+This suggested that Selank might regulate the inflammatory process through the mechanism of gene expression, mainly the CX3CR1 alteration.

 Selank Peptide and Memory